Post-Doctoral Residency in Counseling and Psychological Services

 Postdoctoral Residency in University Counseling and Psychological Services

-The Duquesne University Counseling Center offers a full-time postdoctoral residency program.
+The Duquesne University Counseling and Wellbeing Center offers a full-time postdoctoral residency program.
 There are two 12-month positions offered each academic year.

-The purpose of the residency is to engage the resident in all aspects of University Counseling Center service, to prepare for independent work as a licensed psychologist and to be a highly competitive candidate for university counseling center positions.
+The purpose of the residency is to engage the resident in all aspects of University Counseling and Wellbeing Center service, to prepare for independent work as a licensed psychologist and to be a highly competitive candidate for university counseling center positions.
 The core of the resident's training includes individual and group counseling with undergraduate and graduate students, on-call crisis services, individual supervision, and consultation / outreach.
+Thus, competencies expected of residents to meet are the ability for independent practice as an individual therapist, group therapist, and supervisor in a university setting as well as being able to autonomously provide consultation and outreach.

-After orientation residents begin to build a caseload of individual clients, most of whom are seen every other week, due to the high demand for University Counseling Center services.
+After an intensive orientation during the summer semester, residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy over the fall semester.
 During the busiest times of the year residents may schedule an average of 15-22 individual therapy sessions per week.
-Over student breaks this drops to an average of less than 10 sessions per week.
-Two hours of individual supervision, a weekly staff meeting, and postdoc seminar are scheduled each week.
+Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, two hours of postdoc seminar, and one hour of case conference are scheduled each week.

-Duquesne University Counseling Center provides short-term therapy to undergraduate and graduate students.
+Duquesne University and Wellbeing Counseling Center provides short-term therapy to undergraduate and graduate students.
 If interested, residents have the option of working long-term with several clients.
 As residents become more comfortable and familiar with the Center and the University, they are asked to take on more responsibilities.
 Paperwork and scheduling are completed with Titanium software.
-On-call duty is assigned on a rotating basis (an average of once every six weeks).
+On-call duty is assigned on a rotating basis (an average of once every eight weeks) starting in the fall semester.
 Residents co-lead weekly group therapy with a doctoral student and provide supervision to that student.
-They also have the opportunity to run a therapy group and workshops independently.
+They also have the opportunity to run workshops independently in the fall semester and run a therapy group indendently in the spring semester.
 They participate in university functions as a representative of the Counseling Center.

-Residents are formally evaluated on a quarterly basis.
+Residents are formally evaluated on a quarterly basis, which includes the supervisor's completion of an evaluation form as well as discussion of the evaluation.
 In the event of a grievance, due process is followed and grievance procedures are in place to facilitate a fair resolution.

-The residency consists of 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.
+The residency consists of at least 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.

 The Training Site